EtchedPixels/FUZIX/Documentation/build-filesystem-ng.md

 set-geometry  256   65535
 ````

-3. Add soft-link command

 4. allow enable-pkg disable-pkg to be repeated within a package file:
 concatenate their argument lists.
 Currently ignore all but the last instance in
 any packaged file.

 5. allow fine-grain tweaking by replacing a file (Currently trapped as an error, even tho UCP doesn't mind)
-and deleting a file.
 Add section to the manual on fine-grain customisation.

 ## Implementation